Testing Mozilla.org

 It is safe to say that it will take less than an hour to see your changes reflected on the production server.

-Testing content migrated to Fluent
+Testing content in Fluent

 Reviewing and updating brands.ftl

-• Browser in Firefox Browser
+• Browser/Browsers in Firefox Browser/Browsers.

 If your community decides to translate any of these products or feature names, translate it once and translate it in this file.
 Be sure to have a consensus among active contributors what the translation should be before updating this file.
 This practice will ensure term use consistency across all pages.